gohugoio/hugo/content/templates/go-templates.md

 {{ template "partials/header.html" . }}
 ```

-And, starting with Hugo v0.12, you may also use the `partial` call
+Starting with Hugo v0.12, you may also use the `partial` call
 for [partial templates][partials]:

 ```golang